 National level - the Center will act as a center of excellence that can be replicated throughout the country.
 The course content is being developed by R4C in close cooperation with employers and the local government education authority, which is the Tigray Technical and Vocational Education and Training Bureau.
 The industry-specific content will be complemented by arithmetic, English and interpersonal skills.
 The advantages of the dVET system from Europe can be demonstrated and its advantages shown.
 This can then be replicated throughout the country to raise the quality of technical education.

-In response to local business needs, the Center will teach skills that are highly relevant to future employment in the Hotel/Catering and Garment industries which lend themselves particularly well to women and girls.
+In response to local business needs, the Center will teach skills that are highly relevant to future employment in the Hotel/Catering and other industries which lend themselves particularly well to women and girls.
 These have demonstrated that they are ethical equal-opportunity employers.
 The emphasis will be to ensure employability of the candidates and so the Center will teach basic arithmetic, IT, interpersonal skills and English.
-On-the-job training will take place in our purpose built classrooms and in the facilities of our business partners (hotels and garment factories) in the form of internships.
+On-the-job training will take place in our purpose built classrooms and in the facilities of our business partners (hotels and restaurants) in the form of internships.
 In total, 1800 students will have completed a technical training program and will have an employment offer.

 This Center will provide the template for rolling out the full TVTC which will produce 600 graduates per year.